EduardvonBriesen/Lambda-Cntr/README.md

 # λ-Cntr

+λ-Cntr is a replacement for `kubectl exec` that brings all your developers tools with you.
-λ-Cntr is an extension of [Cntr](https://github.com/Mic92/cntr), enabeling its use in a serverless environment.
+It is an extension of [Cntr](https://github.com/Mic92/cntr), enabeling its use in a Kubernetes cluster.

 ## Usage

-λ-Cntr provides a subcommand `attach` that deploys a Cntr-Pod and attaches it to a Pod.
+λ-Cntr provides a subcommand `attach` that allows you to attach to a Pod.

 ```console
 $ lambda-cntr attach --help